Metacognition in the Age of AI: The Highest Form of Intelligence

 That skill has a name: metacognition.

-Why people are worried about AI (and they’re not crazy)
+Why People are Worried About AI (and they’re not crazy)!

 If you’re feeling uneasy about AI, that doesn’t mean you’re behind the times.
 It means you’re paying attention.
 People aren’t just afraid of job loss or deepfakes.